angular/angular/aio/content/guide/form-validation.md

 Improve overall data quality by validating user input for accuracy and completeness.

-This cookbook shows how to validate user input in the UI and display useful validation messages using first the template-driven forms and then the reactive forms approach.
+This page shows how to validate user input in the UI and display useful validation messages using first the template driven forms and then the reactive forms approach.

 <div class="l-sub-section">

 Read more about these choices in the [Forms](guide/forms) and the [Reactive Forms](guide/reactive-forms) guides.

 </div>

-{@a toc}

 {@a live-example}